RedCommander735/SpaceInvaders/Readme.md

 A simple space invaders project done in bevy for my computer science course

-Compiled binarys for windows can be found [here](/releases) and if you want to run or build it yourself from source you can either do
+Compiled binarys for windows can be found in the releases and if you want to run or build it yourself from source you can either do

 ```